Manipur police organize anti-crime drive rally at Imphal

-The awareness rally was flagged off by the Superintendent of Police, Imphal West District, Kshetrimayum Shivakanta at the Eastern gate of the historic Kangla, the ancient capital of Manipur.
+The awareness rally was flagged off by Imphal West District Superintendent of Police (SP) Kshetrimayum Shivakanta at the Eastern gate of the historic Kangla, the ancient capital of Manipur.

 Imphal West district police organized the rally under the theme protect yourself and your loved ones.